Draw distance: Problems in older games

 Older games had far shorter draw distances, most noticeable in vast, open scenes.
-In many cases, once-distant objects or terrain would suddenly appear without warning or fade into view as the camera got closer to them, an effect known as "pop-up graphics", "pop-in", or "draw in".
+In many cases, once-distant objects or terrain may suddenly appear without warning or fade into view as the camera gets closer to them, an effect known as "pop-up graphics", "pop-in", or "draw in".
 This is a hallmark of short draw distance, and still affects large, open-ended games like the Grand Theft Auto series and Second Life.
-In newer games, this effect is usually limited to smaller objects such as people or trees, a contrast to older games where huge chunks of terrain could suddenly appear or fade in along with smaller objects.
+In newer games, this effect is usually limited to smaller objects such as people or trees, a contrast to older games where huge chunks of terrain may suddenly appear or fade in along with smaller objects.
 In some related cases, the objects and their related textures are loaded separately, resulting in the object first coming into view with a rough, undefined appearance, then later gaining definition as its texture is loaded.
-The Sony PlayStation game Formula 1 97 offered a setting so the player could choose between fixed draw distance (with variable frame rate) and fixed frame rate (with variable draw distance).
+The Sony PlayStation game Formula 1 97 features a setting allowing the choice between fixed draw distance (with variable frame rate) and fixed frame rate (with variable draw distance).